The primary symptoms of lupus

 - Fatigue – you may feel tired and lacking in energy, even when you have had an adequate amount of sleep.

 - Joint pain – you are most likely to experience joint pain in your hands and feet.
 You may find that the pain changes from one set of joints to another quite quickly.
-However, unlike some other conditions that affect the joints, SLE is unlikely to cause your joints to become permanently damaged or deformed.
+However, unlike some other conditions that affect the joints, lupus is unlikely to cause your joints to become permanently damaged or deformed.

 - Weight loss or weight gain.